birgersp/dcs-gws/README.md

 [(Version 1.1 demo)](https://www.youtube.com/watch?v=Cqv3Mj-Ss58)

 ## Getting started
-1. Download [the latest autogft release zip](https://github.com/birgersp/dcs-autogft/releases/latest/) and unzip it
+1. Download [the latest gws release zip](https://github.com/birgersp/dcs-gws/releases/latest/) and unzip it

 2. Add some trigger zones to your mission, these can act as "bases" or "objectives"